GenomicsAotearoa/shell-for-bioinformatics/workshop_material/4_inspectmanipluate.md

     1  unprocessed_pseudogene              transcript   3054233    3054733    .  +  .
     1  unprocessed_pseudogene              exon         3054233    3054733    .  +  .
 ```
-Note that you should only use `column -t` to visualize data in the terminal, not toreformat data to write to a file.
-Tab-delimited data is preferable to data delimited by a
-variable number of spaces, since it’s easier for programs to parse.
-Like `cut` , `column` ’s default delimiter is the tab character ( `\t` ).
+Note that you should only use `column -t` to visualize data in the terminal, not to reformat data to write to a file.
+Tab-delimited data is preferable to data delimited by a variable number of spaces, since it’s easier for programs to parse.
+Like `cut` , `column`’s default delimiter is the tab character (`\t` ).
 We can specify a different delimiter with the `-s` option.
 So, if we wanted to visualize the columns of the ***Mus_musculus.GRCm38.75_chr1_bed.csv*** file more easily, we could use:

 ```bash
 $ column -s"," -t Mus_musculus.GRCm38.75_chr1.bed | head -n 3